bharathsanjai/Melanoma-CNN-Prediction/README.md

 ## Contact
-Created by [@Bharathveer Kulasekaran] - feel free to contact me!
+Created by @bharathsanjai - feel free to contact me!